Developer Guide

 - Current behaviour: Priority only has 3 possible values:

-. - Enhanced behaviour: Number of priority values can be specified by the user and saved to
+low,mediumandhigh. - Enhanced behaviour: Number of priority values can be specified by the user and saved to

-levels of priority level as well, to prevent GUI display problems. - Justification: With the current range of priority, it may cause inconvenience for users that want to differentiate their contact in terms of priority in greater number of levels.
+preference.json, or whichever JSON file that the user indicates as preference JSON file inconfig.json.
+Priority then can be represented by a number.
+There should be a cap of10levels of priority level as well, to prevent GUI display problems. - Justification: With the current range of priority, it may cause inconvenience for users that want to differentiate their contact in terms of priority in greater number of levels.
 Hence the app should allow the user to specify the number of priority levels.

 - Current behaviour: Priority only has 3 possible values: